-Same usage as in ocamlrun (see section 10.2), except that option 1 is ignored (the operating system's stack size limit is used instead) and option b is ignored (stack backtraces on uncaught exceptions are not printed).
+Same usage as in ocamlrun (see section 10.2), except that option 1 is ignored (the operating system's stack size limit is used instead).

 CAMLRUNPARAM

 If OCAMLRUNPARAM is not found in the environment, then CAMLRUNPARAM will be used instead.
 If CAMLRUNPARAM is not found, then the default values will be used.